uzair142/CV/README.md

 ## Uzair Patel

-An aspiring and enthusiastic software engineer with a deep passion for solving complex problems and creating innovative solutions.
-Degree?
-Nope, but I want you to pay close attention to my next few words, I make a darn good brownie.
-With two years of experience in teaching and impacting the lives of the youth, I am excited to bring my skills and passion to a new career in the attempt to impact the life of Wall-E and other computers.
-So why software you ask?
-Has the endless possibilities and potential of technology and coding never occured to you?
-Well it has to me.
-Every project is an opportunity to push the boundaries of what is possible and make a positive impact in the world.
-Whether it is designing a software solution to solve a complex problem or creating a new application to improve people's daily lives, I am driven by a desire to create and innovate.
-Elon Musk?
-Bill Gates?
-Do I want to be like them?
-No, I want and will be better.
+As an aspiring software engineer with a deep passion for solving complex problems and creating innovative solutions, I am excited to bring my unique skills and experience to a new career in the tech industry.
+With two years of teaching and mentoring youth under my belt, I have developed strong communication and leadership skills that I believe will set me apart in the field of software engineering.
+I am driven by a desire to create and innovate, and am committed to continuously learning and improving my skills.
+Every project is an opportunity for me to push the boundaries of what is possible and make a positive impact in the world.
+I am confident that my passion, dedication, and skills will make me a valuable asset to any team.
+Do I want to be like Bill Gates and Elon Musk?
+No, I will be better.

 ## Projects